swcarpentry/r-novice-inflammation/_episodes/01-starting-with-data.md

 ~~~
 {: .output}

-We also don't have to provide a slice for either the rows or the columns.
+We can also provide a slice for the rows but not for the columns, or for the columns but not for the rows.
 If we don't include a slice for the rows, R returns all the rows; if we don't include a slice for the columns, R returns all the columns.
 If we don't provide a slice for either rows or columns, e.g. `dat[, ]`, R returns the full data frame.